 This started the Roman Civil War, and after gathering the rest of his forces from Hispania, Caesar eventually fought and defeated Pompey at Pharsalus in 48 BC, despite being vastly outnumbered.
 Pompey fled to Egypt where he died in ignoble circumstances, likewise Caesar's Arch-Enemy in the Senate, Cato the Younger committed suicide.
 While many Pompeyan remnants were hunted down, Caesar made a policy of sparing prominent backers of Pompey, and guarantees (which he honoured) that there would be no more proscriptions in reprisal in the manner of earlier Optimate-Populare dust-offs.
 Among the people Caesar gave clemency to are Brutus and Cassius.

-As dictator he chased Pompey to Egypt, where Caesar was horrified at his enemy and ex-Son-in-Law's fate.
-Citing a treaty by the old Ptolemaic King that made Egypt a client of Rome, Caesar saw fit to interfere in an ongoing civil war in favor of Cleopatra VII Philopator.
+As dictator he chased Pompey to Egypt, where Caesar was horrified at his enemy and ex-Son-in-Law's fate, who had ironically been killed with the hope of earning Caesar's favor; far from it, Caesar was outraged, and had the assassins all executed.
+After that, citing a treaty with the old Ptolemaic King that made Egypt a client of Rome, Caesar saw fit to interfere in an ongoing civil war in favor of Cleopatra VII Philopator.
 They became lovers until his death and she claimed him as the father of her son Caesarion.

 During the Civil War in Egypt, Caesar's forces accidentally sparked a fire that burnt a portion of the Library of Alexandrianote .
 On the plus side, while hanging out with Egyptian astronomers, Caesar finally formulated an improvement on the cumbersome Roman calendar based on lunar cycles.
 This became the Julian Calendar, which after modification by Pope Gregory, is the calendar that has become the international standard.